Skip to main content

 • with external card providers that expose the same local attachment semantics, localfs delegates to the active engine,

-• when attachment.storage stays on localfs, the resolver still gives the selected external card provider package a same-package chance to provide attachment.storage first.
+• when attachment.storage would otherwise stay on localfs, the resolver still gives the selected external card provider package a same-package chance to provide attachment.storage first.

 Resolver architecture